 Coaching worked so well for me that I continue to use it on a regular and ad hoc basis, depending on what I want to work on in a particular period.
 I am a firm believer in the great power of a reliable, long-term relationship between the coach and the client.
 Ultimately, it is the trust and connection between the two individuals that make the process so empowering and effective.

 Like many other Asian kids, at the age of 18 I had no idea what my vocation was supposed to be.
 I knew that I was supposed to study hard, go to a big city for university and then find a ‘normal’ corporate job.
-So I chose to go to Shanghai, where my older cousin had also gone, and studied an engineering degree in Automated Technology.
+So I chose to go to Shanghai and studied an engineering degree in Automated Technology.
 Although the subject interested me very little, I completed the 4-year study and obtained my first Bachelor’s degree.
 I never intended to work in the field of engineering but the prestige of my university helped me land jobs at IBM, PayPal and a mid-size software company in Shanghai.
-I continued experimenting with different jobs and environment, in search for a vocation that would bring me a sense of belonging, until I decided to move to the UK.
+I continued to experiment with different jobs and environment, in search for a vocation that would bring me a sense of belonging, until I decided to move to the UK.

 started a new job at JPMorgan working in legal contract management.
 Despite being full of self-doubt, I stuck with the study and the ‘distinction’ I earned in the first term marked a pivot point of my confidence building journey.
 Once I developed more and more affirmation for myself, I also started getting more affirmation from those around me.
 The snowballing effect was thrilling.
 I finally felt free to pursue the dreams I never thought was possible.
 Changes do indeed start from within.